-Chickens are easiest to catch when they are hand-tame and bonded to you.
+Chickens are easiest to catch when they’re hand-tame and bonded to you.
 This will make it easier to handle the chicken for medical needs or to round up the birds after a day of free-ranging in the yard.
-If your chickens are not easy to handle, you may need to use tools like a pole, net or trap.
+If your chickens aren’t easy to handle, you may need to use tools like a pole, net or trap.

-If you need to catch a chicken during the day, you might need to get more creative.
 A hen that doesn’t want to be caught can be very challenging to grab.
-Chickens are quite fast, and they are surprisingly agile for such chubby birds.
+Chickens are quite fast, and they’re surprisingly agile for such chubby birds.
 Out-running a chicken is rarely a successful strategy.

 A good way to catch a hen is to approach her quietly and steadily from behind.
 You may notice her crouching down and raising her wings.
 This is the posture a hen assumes before being mounted by a rooster.
 A quiet human can sometimes stimulate the same instinctive response.
 If you see a hen take this position when you hover over her, you should be able to bend down and grasp her over the wings with both hands and pick her up without protest.

 Techniques for Catching a Chicken Who Doesn’t Want to Be Caught